seh-msft/bx/README.md

 ## Usage

-	; parseburpxml -h
+	; bx -h
-	Usage of parseburpxml:
+	Usage of bx:
 	-R    omit responses in CSV (as they may corrupt output in excel) -c    emit XML as CSV only
 	-d    decode base64 bodies (may corrupt output)